Frequently Asked Questions

 + Will the Wellbeing Service make me feel better?

-It important that you understand that, although our CYP team are highly trained and skilled professionals, our treatments cannot offer a magic wand.
+Although our CYP team are highly trained and skilled professionals, our treatments cannot offer a magic wand.
 You will likely not feel better instantly (sometimes people feel worse before they feel better) and treatments can sometimes feel like hard work - but you will not be working alone.

-But with the right attitude and commitment from you (as you will receive from your therapist) our treatments are very effective.
+With the right attitude and commitment from you (as you will receive from your therapist) our treatments are very effective.
 The CYP team will never tell you to 'get over it' or 'pull yourself together'.
 Instead, they will help you to:

 • Learn skills that fight that back against difficult thoughts